crowdfavorite/wp-cf-template-selector/README.txt

 ### Screenshot

-Optional, strongly suggested.
+Optional, strongly recommended.
 A relative path to the screenshot file.

 - The url to the theme directory is automatically prepended to your relative path and has a trailing slash (ie, don't add a slash at the beginning of your relative path).
 - Screenshots must be `180px` wide by `120px` high.